anilrasani/forecaster/README.md

 This is just a demo showing what this model is capable of.
 Results inferred from randomly chosen news can be strongly biased.
 For more detailed and customized usage, scroll down and continue your reading.

-## Deploy FinGPT-Forecaster
+## Deploy Finllm-Forecaster

-We have released our FinGPT-Forecaster trained on DOW30 market data from 2022-12-30 to 2023-9-1 on HuggingFace: [fingpt-forecaster_dow30_llama2-7b_lora](https://huggingface.co/FinGPT/fingpt-forecaster_dow30_llama2-7b_lora)
+We have released our Finllm-Forecaster trained on DOW30 market data from 2022-12-30 to 2024-06-10.
 We have most of the key requirements in `requirements.txt`.
 Before you start, do `pip install -r requirements.txt`.
 Then you can refer to `demo.ipynb` for our deployment and evaluation script.

 First let's load the model: